-“It was a very difficult time,” said Mrs. Morris.
+“It was a very difficult time,” said Morris.
 “I was grieving the loss of my husband in addition to taking care of three toddlers who didn’t really understand what happened to their daddy.
 One minute we were a happy family and the next minute I found myself without my helpmate and a single parent, something I never dreamed I would be.”

 According to experts, many parents never plan to raise their children by themselves, but due to life circumstances they are doing just that.
 While they would like to find someone to fall in love with who would be accepting of the “total package,” the thought of entering the dating scene again seems awkward and difficult to manage with children.

-“Although I was lonely, I felt like my first priority had to be my children,” said Mrs. Morris.
+“Although I was lonely, I felt like my first priority had to be my children,” Morris said.
 “For the first year, after my husband’s death, I tried to focus on what my children needed.
 Plus, I needed time to grieve and heal.
 I relied on family and close friends for support and encouragement.
 It wasn’t until almost a year had passed that I even considered the idea of another man in my life.
 I prayed that God would send me someone who would be interested in me and my boys, which was no small request!”

 “During the time I was dating there were some pretty awkward moments that I can laugh about now.
 For example, my two other boys were so young, it was hard for them to understand anything more than I was looking for a new daddy.
 As we were moving into our new home, a neighborhood high school guy came by to welcome us.
 One of the boys greeted him at the door by asking, ‘Are you going to be my new daddy?’”

-Mrs. Morris only went out with five men before she met the man who would become her husband and a father to her three boys.
-She made the decision early in the dating process that while she would be protective of her boys, she would allow her dates to meet them and vise versa.
+Morris only went out with five men before she met the man who would become her husband and a father to her three boys.
+She made the decision early in the dating process that while she would be protective of her boys, she would allow her dates to meet them and vice versa.
 She also put together a list of questions that she planned to ask if she felt like the relationship was getting serious.

 - Are you ready to date?
 Don’t let others pressure you into dating before you are ready.
 Make sure you have dealt with your grief and other issues that have the potential to taint a dating relationship.
 Sometimes professional help is needed to help you sort through your emotions.

-- Have you given thought to what you are looking for in a date? -Dating can be complicated for a single parent.
-Just finding the time to date, not to mention childcare can be a real challenge.
+- Have you given thought to what you are looking for in a date?
+Dating can be complicated for a single parent.
+Just finding the time to date, not to mention childcare, can be a real challenge.
 Make sure the person is worth your time and energy.

 - Will you allow your date to meet your children or will you make arrangements to meet at a different place?
-Keep in mind that it may be hard on children forming attachments to people only to have them leave.
+Keep in mind that it may be hard on children forming attachments to people, only to have them leave.

-“I think being a single parent is one of the hardest things I have ever had to do,” said Mrs. Morris.
+“I think being a single parent is one of the hardest things I have ever had to do,” Morris said.
 “It is a pretty vulnerable place to be.
 You really need good, solid friends who can be a support while you are going through this awkward dating thing.
 Solid relationships are key.
 When we have to go through very difficult times, it helps to have one person we can share the hard things with.
 Sometimes that is what can help us get through the best.”